 Exemption from attending school

-Students must attend school regularly until the exemption has been approved.
+Students must attend school regularly.

 - family travel or holidays